siliconvalley4066/STM32F103C8T6TFTOscilloscope/README.md

 # STM32F103C8T6TFTOscilloscope
-STM32F103C8T6 TFT dual channel oscilloscope with Pulse Generator, DDS Function Generator
+STM32F103C8T6 TFT dual channel oscilloscope with Pulse Generator, DDS Function Generator and Frequency Counter

 <img src="STM32F103TFT.jpg">

 This displays an oscilloscope screen on a 320x240 TFT LCD.
 The settings are controled on the touch screen of the TFT LCD and by the 5 direction switch.
-It contains Pulse Generator and DDS Function Generator.
+It contains Pulse Generator, DDS Function Generator and Frequency Counter.

 Specifications:
 <li>Dual input channel</li>